lenymo/glennmccomb-com/content/articles/useful-sass-scss-media-query-mixins-for-bootstrap.md

 There's only one "respond between" snippet which takes in lower and upper parameters.
 Press tab to cycle between values and again to start writing SCSS declarations.

-<a href="https://github.com/lenymo/sublime-text-snippets/tree/master/scss" class="btn">Check out the snippets</a>
+<a href="https://github.com/lenymo/sublime-text-snippets/tree/master/scss" class="btn">Get the snippets</a>

 ### Adding the snippets

 I'm not sure exactly where snippets live on a Windows machine but on macOS they're here:

 <code>/Users/username/Library/Application Support/Sublime Text 3/Packages</code>

+I recommend creating a <code>/snippets</code> sub-directory so you can easily find them in future.

 Note that the Library directory is a hidden file so you'll need to show hidden files.
 If you're macOS Sierra or newer you can show hidden files via <code>CMD + SHIFT + .</code> otherwise you will need to load up terminal [follow the instructions here](https://ianlunn.co.uk/articles/quickly-showhide-hidden-files-mac-os-x-mavericks/).